Ristevski to champion customers in leadership role at NAB

-Ristevski, who will be speaking at the B2B Marketing Leaders Forum event in Melbourne in November, says she is looking forward to taking on the dual role.
+Ristevski, who spoke at the first B2B Marketing Leaders Forum event in Melbourne in November 2018, says she is looking forward to taking on the dual role.

 “I see incredible value in bringing CX and marketing together to deliver better experiences and communications that are absolutely focused on our customers,” Ristevski says.